-Wake Forest Baptist Named Center of Excellence in Geriatrics
+Wake Forest Baptist John A. Hartford Center of Excellence in Geriatrics

-Wake Forest Baptist Medical Center has been named a Center of Excellence in Geriatric Medicine and Training by the John A. Hartford Foundation.
-Wake Forest Baptist was one of the three centers recently selected from a field of 27 applicants for the $450,000 grants.
+Wake Forest Baptist Medical Center was named a Center of Excellence in Geriatric Medicine and Training by the John A. Hartford Foundation in 2008 when Wake Forest Baptist was one of the three centers selected from a field of 27 applicants for the $450,000 grants.

-Funding will support the training and development of medical student and resident physicians in delivering health care to older adults with the specific goal of recruiting as many of these trainees as possible into academic geriatric medicine.
-In addition, the center will focus on disseminating knowledge about geriatric medicine to other physicians and the larger medical community.
+Funding from the John A. Hartford Foundation for the Center on Excellence in Geriatrics supports the training and development of medical students and resident physicians in delivering health care to older adults with the specific goal of recruiting as many of these trainees as possible into academic geriatric medicine.
+In addition, the center focuses on disseminating knowledge about geriatric medicine to other physicians and the larger medical community.

-Since 1997, the foundation has awarded more than $38 million to create 24 Centers of Excellence in Geriatric Medicine and Training.
+Since 1997, the John A. Hartford foundation has awarded more than $38 million to create 24 Centers of Excellence in Geriatric Medicine and Training.
 Other centers are at Johns Hopkins University and Yale University.

 According to the Hartford Foundation, current projections suggest that by 2020 the nation should triple its production of faculty in geriatric medicine to adequately train the physicians needed to care for a rapidly growing aging population.

-- allow faculty members to spend dedicated time supporting the scientific development of medical students and residents as well as mentoring those trainees who are considering a career in geriatric medicine
+- allow faculty members to spend dedicated time mentoring the development of medical students and residents who are considering a career in geriatric medicine

 - support the early career development of geriatricians